boalang/xtext-ide/README.md

 1. 'Categorize repository' with a path selecting www/category.xml
 1. hit Finish

+After this, the www directory contains the exported project.
+You need to update a few files manually:

+1. edit www/site.xml to bump the version
+1. edit www/category.xml to bump the version

-If all goes well, the www directory has modified/new files which you git add/commit/push and then git pull on the webserver and the update is complete!
+Then git add/commit/push all changed files in the www directory, and git pull the updates to the webserver.